ryantonini/gamefaqs-py/README.md

     git clone git@github.com:ryantonini/gamefaqs-py.git
     sudo python setup.py install

-After installation, run the following python script in your project files directory:
+After installation, execute the ``run_load.py`` script via:

-    python load_data.py
+    python {FILE_PATH}/run_load.py

-The script will create a SQLite database file in the current working directory loaded with data from http://www.gamefaqs.com/.
+The script will create a SQLite database file in the current working directory containing data loaded from http://www.gamefaqs.com/.
+The ``{FILE_PATH}`` is the PATHNAME to the location of the ``run_load.py`` file on your computers file system.

+If your working in a UNIX environment, you can find the file PATH via:

+    mdfind "run_load.py"

 Usage
 -----